 During the period of protection against dismissal as referred to in Article 9.11 and the notice period as referred to in Article 8.4, paragraph 4 until termination of the employment contract, the possibilities of re-employment in suitable work within or outside the university shall be carefully studied.
+Article 9.12a applies in this case.

 - 1. During the re-employment study period, the employee can, within reasonableness, be instructed to carry out alternative duties. - 2.
 Re-employment may be in the form of a trial placement for a maximum of 12 months. - 3.
 During the re-employment study period, the employee can be seconded outside the institution.
 The secondment must be approved by the employer.
-Any agreements made in respect of the secondment are recorded in writing.
+Any agreements made in respect of the secondment are recorded in writing. - 4.
+A trial placement or secondment will extend the employment protection term by the duration of the work performed, taking into account the number of hours required to perform this temporary work.
+This extension may last no longer than 12 months.